nico95nm/final-project/README.md

 1. Create Migration for Topics [-]
 2. Create migration for TopicComments[-]
    3.Confrn that it exist in database[-]
-   4.Create TopicForm in front end simmilar as AnnouncementForm[] if its go to topic page(ask)[]
+   4.Create TopicForm in front end simmilar as AnnouncementForm[-] if its go to topic page(ask)[]
 3. Instide of TopicForm I need title of the topic and need user.id[] How do I get user.id? []